grafana/loki/docs/operations/observability.md

 # Observing Loki

-Both Loki and promtail expose a `/metrics` endpoint that expose Prometheus metrics.
-You will need a local Prometheus and add Loki and promtail as targets.
+Both Loki and Promtail expose a `/metrics` endpoint that expose Prometheus metrics.
+You will need a local Prometheus and add Loki and Promtail as targets.
 See [configuring
 Prometheus](https://prometheus.io/docs/prometheus/latest/configuration/configuration)
 for more information.